BlockchainCommons/BCSwiftSSH/README.md

 ### Used with ...

-These are other projects that work with or leverage `$projectname`:
+These are other projects that work with or leverage BCSwiftSSH:

 - [community/repo-name/](https://github.com/community/repo-name) — Repo that does what, by [developer](https://github.com/developer)  or from  [community](https://community.com).

 ## Financial Support

-`$projectname` is a project of [Blockchain Commons](https://www.blockchaincommons.com/).
+BCSwiftSSH is a project of [Blockchain Commons](https://www.blockchaincommons.com/).
 We are proudly a "not-for-profit" social benefit corporation committed to open source & open development.
 Our work is funded entirely by donations and collaborative partnerships with people like you.
 Every contribution will be spent on building open tools, technologies, and techniques that sustain and advance blockchain and internet security infrastructure and promote an open web.

-To financially support further development of `$projectname` and other projects, please consider becoming a Patron of Blockchain Commons through ongoing monthly patronage as a [GitHub Sponsor](https://github.com/sponsors/BlockchainCommons).
+To financially support further development of BCSwiftSSH and other projects, please consider becoming a Patron of Blockchain Commons through ongoing monthly patronage as a [GitHub Sponsor](https://github.com/sponsors/BlockchainCommons).
 You can also support Blockchain Commons with bitcoins at our [BTCPay Server](https://btcpay.blockchaincommons.com/).

 ### Project Sponsors

-Thanks to our project sponsors for their support of `$projectname`:
+Thanks to our project sponsors for their support of BCSwiftSSH:

 $sponsor-logo-with-link